Skip to main content

 Aident has a growing catalog across communication (Gmail, Slack, Microsoft Teams, Discord, Telegram), productivity (Google Drive, Docs, Sheets, Calendar, Notion, Lark, Box), developer tools (GitHub), AI and media (Fal AI, Gladia), search (Exa, SerpAPI, Firecrawl), social (X), and storage (Dropbox) — among others.

-Open the All Integrations section in the sidebar to see the full, up-to-date list.
+Open Capabilities in the sidebar to see the full, up-to-date integration catalog.
 That’s the source of truth, not any static table in the docs.

 Security